empathy-mp3/Inscryption-manual-AP/README.md

 In the "Manual" tab you'll find buttons corresponding with all the available locations in the Randomizer.
 Since this is a manual game its built on trust™ you press the locations when you get to them, hopefully in the future only what you can access will be visible but at the moment you could press victory and it would accept it.
 Also, if you have death_link enabled, there's a button at the top right to trigger and receive death links.

-## How does the Modded Inscryption work?
+## How does the Inscryption Don't Starve apworld work?

 **Note: this is no longer being updated.
 You can find it in older releases of this, but its logic is broken in a lot of ways, and its design is heavily flawed.**

 You need to use the latest version of my [DontStarveExpansion mod](https://thunderstore.io/c/inscryption/p/empathymp3/DontStarveExpansion/).
-You need to use the alternate apworlds and yaml files. (with Modded in the name).
+You need to use the alternate apworlds and yaml files. (with `DontStarve` in the name).
 There are a few differences from the original rando:
 - Play on Kaycee's Mod.
-- Disable the vanilla card pack.
+- Disable the vanilla card pack, and enable the Don't Starve card pack.
-- Put "Manual_InscryptionModded_empathymp3" in the manual client.
+- Put "Manual_InscryptionDontStarve_mp3" in the manual client.
 - Don't use the aquasquirrel challenge.
 - In the side deck selection screen, you should use the gem deer side deck that costs energy, until you get the "You No Longer Have To Use The Gem Deer Side Decks That Cost Energy" item, at which point you should use the gem deer side deck that doesn't cost energy.
 After you select either of those, you can choose your gem colors.
 - There are no cards that fly onto the board, so you don't have to be concerned about those.
-- There are locations for adding unique cards to your deck, instead of the current system.
-- There is a starter deck randomizer option, which means you can only use starter decks you have the item for.
-- The cards that have locations but cannot be added to your deck (whose locations are obtained by simply having it in your hand) are:
-  - Dark Sword
-  - Mossling
-  - Poison Spear
-  - Weather Pain
-  - Squirrel
-  - Black Goat
-  - Boulder
-  - Frozen Opossum
-  - The Smoke
+- Otherwise, it's like Kaycee's Mod, but with different cards.